National Sheep Health Monitoring Project

 |Bladder worm||Liver fluke|

-Additional conditions are monitored for in South Australia through the Enhanced Abattoir Surveillance Program.
+Additional surveillance occurs in South Australia through the Enhanced Abattoir Surveillance Program, funded through state industry levies.

 The five main benefits of sheep carcase monitoring: